pantelis/aiml-common/lectures/pgm/recursive-state-estimation/_index.md

 ## Bayes Filter

-We are introducing this algorithm, by considering a embodied agent (a robot) that moves in an environment characterized by the [so called Environment Type 4 in the taxonomy presented in the agent chapter]({{<ref "../../ai-intro/agents">}}).
+We are introducing this algorithm, by considering a embodied agent (a robot) that moves in an environment.

 ![belief](images/belief.png#center)
 *Agent belief and environment interactions*